ahmetsenturk/masters-thesis/content/evaluation.typ

 @evaluation_graph summarises the Likert-scale findings.
 Students rated alignment with their chosen preferences and overall satisfaction at a solid M = 4.0,  confirming that they perceived the personalized version as relevant and valuable.
 Coverage of the three preference dimensions was judged adequate (M = 3.7), but ease of understanding the settings lagged (M = 3.4).

 #figure(caption: [User study results of the Likert scale questions, based on the answers of the participants (n = 7).
-Blue line represents the average rating of the participants, shaded area represents the standard deviation.], )[
+Blue line represents the average rating of the participants (M for mean), shaded area represents the standard deviation.], )[
   #image("../figures/likert_graph.png", width: 100%)
 ] <evaluation_graph>

 \
-Log data reinforce this impression: the time to complete the preference setup was observed to be higher than expected (expected 1 minute, average > 4 minutes).
+Log data reinforce this impression: the time to complete the preference setup was higher than expected (expected 1 minute, average > 4 minutes).

 === Qualitative Results
 Qualitative results discuss the results of the open-ended questions.
 Considering the small number of interviewees, we analyzed the answers manually.
 The results complement the quantitative results and yield themes that align with the numeric trends: